So you want to learn how to become a teacher in Texas? Well, you’re in the right place!

 Before becoming certified, you must decide what grade levels and subject areas you want to teach.

-This will help you determine the program you must enroll in and what certification tests you must take and pass.
+This will help you determine the program you want to enroll in and what certification tests you must take and pass.

 2. Pick an approved ACP